 Using overlaid text for the hook of your video can be a great way to grab people’s attention as well.

+When experimenting with how to edit Tiktok videos, it’s important to not overproduce your content.
 Video that is too filtered can be distracting for the viewer.
 Because the culture of the Tiktok app celebrates authenticity, it’s best to keep filters to a minimum.

 Similarly, there are a ton of fun effects to use on Tiktok.
 Use the effects in your content strategy to emphasize or dramatize your points, but again, don’t overuse them.
 As a business, you want to make sure that viewers can focus on the content of your video and not get distracted.